California Solar roof system FAQ’s

-A stack of thin layers of semiconductor materials exhibit the photoelectric effect, such a silicon or cadmium telluride.
+A stack of thin layers of semiconductor materials exhibits the photoelectric effect, such a silicon or cadmium telluride.
 The layers contain small amounts of doping agents.
 The dopants give the semiconductor the ability to produce a current when exposed to light.
-Solar cells are solid state devices in which photons collide with atoms.
+Solar cells are solid-state devices in which photons collide with atoms.
 This process transforms the resulting energy into electrons.
 These electrons flow into wires connected to the cell, thus providing electric current to the house or building.

 Q: What is a solar module?

 A:Solar modules, or panels, are a series of solar cells wired together into strings and enclosed in self-contained glass units for harsh weather protection.
 Solar cells are mounted into groups called modules that produce volts of current to power lights and appliances.
 Modules are connected together via cables, which link them to the inverter.

 Q: What is a PV array?

 A: A PV array is an interconnected system of PV modules that function as a single electricity-producing unit.
 The modules are assembled as a discrete structure, with common support or mounting.

 Q: How well do solar panels work in cloudy conditions?

 A: A cloudy day provides sufficient diffuse light by which the panel will produce electricity.
 Optimum electrical production occurs with bright and sunny weather conditions.
 Under a light overcast, the modules might produce about half as much as under full sun.
 In remote, off-grid applications, a PV system is connected to a battery storage system as a backup power source.
 In grid-connected applications, the PV system works in parallel with the utility power grid.
 So, if electrical needs exceed the solar power output, the local utility makes up for the shortfall.
 Conversely, when the PV system generates more energy than the building requires, the excess power is exported to the utility grid, reversing the electrical meter.

 Q: When did solar cell technology develop?